ociu/sphinx-traceability-extension/doc/usage.rst

 :targettitle: *optional*, *multiple arguments (comma-separated)*

     Title(s) of the right "Target" column(s).
-In case multiple arguments are given for the *target* configuration, the same amount of *targettitle* arguments must be given.
+In case multiple arguments are given for the *target* option, the same amount of *targettitle* arguments must be given.
     When omitted (only possible if 0 or 1 *target* argument is given), the right column title defaults to "Target"